onetwothreefourfivesixe/qb_voice_packet_reader/README.md

 ## About

 The QB Packet Reader is an application designed to read questions used in quiz bowl competitions out loud, while also printing the questions out as well.
-This branch utilizes the Flask framework to create a web-based interface for the QB Packet Reader.
+This branch utilizes the Flask framework to create a web-based interface for the QB Voice Packet Reader.
+All questions are sourced from https://qbreader.org through its API.

 ## Installation

-As this is still an unfinished project, as not all core features have been added, I would highly recommend not trying to run this locally yet.
+As this is still an unfinished project, I would highly recommend not trying to run this locally yet.

 But to install and run the Flask version of QB Voice Packet Reader, follow these steps: